therealrnager/rnnCoils/README.md

 # rnnCoils
-This directory holds (parts of) the work of undergraduate Ranger Kuang under mentorship by Nick Carter, for the coiled-coil neural-network detector project.
+This directory holds (parts of) the work of undergraduate Ranger Kuang during the Harvard Systems Bio REU Summer Internship 2023.
 This README file will give a broad overview of where files are and what certain were meant to accomplish.
 Please contact me at ranger.kuang@columbia.edu if any questions arise that I can answer.

+Note that due to file size limits, this repo does not include every single file relevant to the project and thus is not meant to be a working copy of the project.
+However, it still showcases the majority of the files I compiled and wrote for the project.

 ## Data
 Data was originally collected and stored at: